Kakao

 Kakao Corporation is a South Korean internet conglomerate headquartered in Jeju City.
 It was formed through the merger of Daum Communications and the original Kakao Inc. in 2010.
 The company was renamed Daum Kakao in 2014.
 In 2015, it was rebranded once more, reverting simply to Kakao.

 The KakaoTalk messaging app dominates in South Korea, and after launching in March 2010, the service gained around 90% of domestic market share in 2015.
-In January 2016, Kakao acquired a 76.4% stake in LOEN Entertainment, a large South Korean entertainment company, for $1.5 billion; it was later rebranded to Kakao M. The company has gained further prominence through KakaoTalk, a free mobile instant messaging application for smartphones, with text and call features.

 History

 2006–2014: Founding of Kakao Corp.

 Kakao Corp is the company behind KakaoTalk, which serves as its main platform and flagship application.
-It was founded in 2006 by Kim Bum-soo, the former CEO of NHN Corporation (the organization that emerged from the Hangame and Naver.com merger) as Kakao Inc. Kakao Corp. (then known as Kakao Inc.) is based in Seoul, South Korea.
-Manson Yeo and Sean Joh serve as the current co-CEOs.
+It was founded in 2006 by Kim Bum-soo, the former CEO of NHN Corporation (the organization that emerged from the Hangame and Naver.com merger) as Kakao Inc.

-In August 2013, three of the globally ranked top 10 Android games (according to analytics provider App Annie) were tied into the KakaoTalk platform—Everybody’s Marble, Cookie Run, and Anipang.
+In August 2013, three of the globally ranked top 10 Android games (according to analytics provider App Annie) were tied into the KakaoTalk platform—Everybody's Marble, Cookie Run, and Anipang.
 With 93 percent of South Korea's users on KakaoTalk, the free downloads of the games Ani Pang and Dragon Flight, which can only be played with a Kakao Talk account, were deemed "national" games.
 To maintain simplicity across all the provided services, Kakao applications can be purchased and logged in with links to KakaoTalk.
 Kakao Corp generated revenue of approximately $200M (USD) in 2013 through gaming, digital content, mobile commerce, and its marketing channels for brands and celebrities.
 Kakao Corp. was named a Top Developer on Google's Android Market, and KakaoTalk was chosen as the number one Free SMS App by Cnet.

-According to a December 2013 App Annie report, Kakao is the world's third top publisher by monthly revenue at Google Play.
-Kakao Corp. is the number one publisher for iOS and Google Play in South Korea, and KakaoTalk is the number one app for iOS and Google Play revenue in South Korea.
+According to a December 2013 App Annie report, Kakao was the world's third top publisher by monthly revenue at Google Play.
+Kakao Corp. was the number one publisher for iOS and Google Play in South Korea, and KakaoTalk was the number one app for iOS and Google Play revenue in South Korea.
 KakaoTalk was nominated for the Most Innovative Mobile App Award at the Global Mobile Awards 2014.
-Kakao Corp. agreed to buy Daum Communications Corp, to cut costs and save time to jump-start growth and gain a listing in Seoul, South Korea.

-Kakao Corp's full suite of apps includes: KakaoTalk, KakaoStory, KakaoTaxi, KakaoAccount, KakaoMap, KakaoDriver, KakaoBus, KakaoMusic, KakaoGroup, KakaoHome, KakaoPlace, KakaoAlbum, KakaoPage, KakaoStyle, and KakaoAgit.